 This baseline methodology is based on the proposed methodologies submitted for the project "Organic waste composting at the Matuail landfill site Dhaka, Bangladesh," whose baseline study, monitoring and verification plan and project design document were prepared by prepared by World Wide Recycling B.V. and Waste Concern.
 It has been revised to include elements from the methodology for the "PT Navigat Organic Energy Indonesia Integrated Solid Waste Management (GALFAD) project in Bali, Indonesia", which was prepared by Mitsubishi Securities Co.
+The methodology also uses elements from the case "Municipal solid waste treatment cum energy generation project, Lucknow, India" were used, whose baseline study, monitoring and verification plan were prepared by Infrastructure Development Finance Company Limited on behalf of Prototype Carbon Fund.

-For more information regarding these proposals and their consideration by the Executive Board, please refer to case NM0090: "Organic waste composting at the Matuail landfill site Dhaka, Bangladesh," and case NM0127 "Integrated solid waste management with methane destruction and energy generation", at "http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html.
+For more information regarding these proposals and their consideration by the Executive Board, please refer to case NM0090: "Organic waste composting at the Matuail landfill site Dhaka, Bangladesh", case NM0127 "Integrated solid waste management with methane destruction and energy generation", and case NM0032: "Municipal Solid Waste Treatment cum Energy Generation Project, Lucknow, India" at http://cdm.unfccc.int/methodologies/PAmethodologies/PAmethodologies/approved.html.